 Female nutrition, working facilities and even the weather can have a significant impact on the success of a synchronization program.
-While some of those factors can be controlled by the producer, others cannot.
+While you can control some of those factors, others you cannot.
 One of the biggest factors in determining the success of a synchronization program, however, can be controlled entirely by you.
 That factor is compliance.

-How can you ensure synchronization compliance on your ranch?
+How can you ensure synchronization program compliance on your farm or ranch?
+Follow these three important steps.

-1. The first step is to choose a synchronization protocol that is proven to work.
 Each year the Beef Reproduction Task Force reviews new research regarding female fertility and synchronization and publishes a list of recommended synchronization protocols.
-Here are the recommended protocols for 2020.
-They are also printed on pages 86 and 87 of the Beef Genetic Management Guide.
+Here are the recommended protocols for 2022.
 In short, the Beef Reproduction Task Force does the research so you don’t have to.

 When choosing a protocol for your ranch, also ask yourself the following questions: